 STEM+C2 will identify and serve academically promising Grade 2 and 3 students using an evidence-based model of universal screening, teacher talent-spotting, and Gifted, Creative, and Talented Education services in STEM, including Computer Science.
-Project team members from the University of Arkansas at Little Rock, Duke University-Talent Identification Program, and The Pennsylvania State University will collaborate to design, implement, and evaluate STEM+C2 in 30 elementary schools around Arkansas.
+Project team members from the University of Arkansas at Little Rock, Adelson Research & Consulting, LLC, and The Pennsylvania State University will collaborate to design, implement, and evaluate STEM+C2 in 30 elementary schools around Arkansas.
 The project design includes universal screening for all students, identification for gifted and talented, professional development for participating teachers, and curriculum for talent development.

 STEM+C2 project expects to increase numbers of students identified as gifted and talented in project schools, increase percentages of identified students served under the program, increase gains on state assessments, and increase the number of educators prepared to better identify and improve instruction for gifted and talented students.